 The Great Saint Bernard dogs are known the world over for their work in rescuing stranded travellers in the mountain passes of Switzerland.

-The Great Saint Bernard dogs are known the world over for their work in rescuing stranded travellers in the mountain passes of Switzerland.
+Background: The Great Saint Bernard dogs are known the world over for their work in rescuing stranded travellers in the mountain passes of Switzerland.
 Although their role in rescue operations in recent years has diminished, they are still ready to be called out whatever the time, whatever the weather.

 The Gt St. Bernard pass, one of the highest frontier passes, leads from Martigny in the Rhone valley (Switzerland) to Aosta (Italy).
 The orientation of the pass and the wind-directions make weather conditions uncomfortable in the winter and snow is in the pass for eight or nine months of the year.